 Apple calls the Vision Pro a spatial computer.
 This headset draws its user into an immersive mixed-reality environment that merges the real world with the digital world through a combination of augmented reality and virtual reality technologies.
-The slew of sensors in the Apple Vision Pro might seem an overkill but it is one of its defining features that set it apart from other mixed-reality or virtual reality headsets.
+The slew of sensors in the Apple Vision Pro might seem an overkill but it is one of its defining features that set it apart from other mixed-reality and virtual reality headsets.

 Understanding the Sensors in the Apple Vision Pro: What Do They Do and How Do They Work